redhat-developer/app-services-cli/CONTRIBUTING.md

-# Contributing to RHMAS CLI
+# Contributing to rhoas CLI

-Thank you for contributing to the RHMAS CLI.
+Thank you for contributing to the RHOAS CLI.
 See below for guides to help you contribute.

 ## Prerequisites